bianjieai/bsn-service-relayer/README.md

 ## Web API

-The relayer deamon exposes the following REST APIs for convenience:
+The relayer daemon exposes the following REST APIs for convenience:

 ### Application chain management